pathetic/async-rust-rat/README.md

 ## ⚠️ Responsible Use

 <p align="center">
-  <strong>This tool is intended for system administration, research, and educational purposes.</strong><br>
+  <strong>This tool is designed for legitimate system administration, research, and educational purposes.</strong><br>
-  <em>Please ensure you have proper authorization before connecting to or managing any system.</em>
+  <em>Always ensure you have explicit permission and proper authorization before connecting to or managing any system.
+Unauthorized access or use is strictly prohibited.</em>
 </p>

 ---